 By Scott Ross

 First, Love and Human Remains, the 1993 movie of the Canadian dramatist Brad Fraser’s superb — and, given its unabashed gay perspective, astonishingly popular — 1989 play Unidentified Human Remains and the True Nature of Love.
 Fraser’s is one of the very few plays I have ever made a point of seeing more than once during its local run (at Raleigh Ensemble Players, in 1999.)
-What with his sharp, intelligent dialogue and compelling narrative, and the splendid Thomas Gibson in the lead, I had high expectations for the movie… though not, I should add, of its director, Denys Arcand, the onlie begettor of The Decline of the American Empire, arguably the most specious, pretentious, verbose and generally stultifying movie of 1986.
+And what with its author’s sharp, intelligent dialogue and compelling narrative, and the splendid Thomas Gibson in the lead, I had high expectations for the movie… though not, I should add, of its director, Denys Arcand, the onlie begettor of The Decline of the American Empire, arguably the most specious, pretentious, verbose, dishonest and generally stultifying “serious” movie of 1986.
 Arcand, as it turned out, acquitted himself well enough here.
-What didn’t work was what did, so spectacularly, in the theatre: The playwright’s highly idiosyncratic dialogue.
+What didn’t work in the picture, however, was what did, so spectacularly, in the theatre: The playwright’s highly idiosyncratic dialogue.
 Somehow, between stage and screen, something got flattened.
 It did not seem the fault of the excellent cast, nor necessarily, of the filmmakers.
 So what, then?

 Without recourse to keeping the plays open on my lap as I watched, and bearing in mind their sheer volubility and expanse, I cannot be sure precisely how close the HBO-produced movie is to the original plays.
-But it seems to me a textbook case of getting the transition right.
+But it seems to me a textbook case of getting the transition correctly.
 Nichols is a variable movie talent, as apt to go crushingly wrong as he is to go triumphantly right.
-But Angels in America makes a fitting bookend to a film career that began with another adaptation of an epoch-shattering, transitional stage work, Who’s Afraid of Virginia Woolf?
+But Angels in America makes a fitting bookend to a film career that began with another adaptation of an epoch-shattering, transitional stage work — also by a young gay playwright — Who’s Afraid of Virginia Woolf?

 But crowning the whole affair is Redgrave’s Vanya.
 Although his film career stretched from the late 1930s to the mid-’70s, Redgrave was almost criminally underutilized in that medium.
-Was he possibly not conventionally handsome enough?
+Was he possibly, and in common with his protean contemporary Ralph Richardson, not conventionally handsome enough?
 Could his rich tenor/baritone have been a shade too tremulous, or imitable?
 Did he perhaps read too “queer”?
-Whatever the reasons, you have only to watch him at work for two minutes as Vanya to lament how little known he was (and is) to audiences outside of Britain and to appreciate with what fullness he dove into this quintessential Chekhovian “loser.”
+Whatever the reasons, you have only to watch him at work as Vanya for two minutes to lament how little known he was (and is) to audiences outside of Britain and to appreciate with what fullness he dove into this quintessential Chekhovian “loser.”
 It’s a performance whose sound, thanks to the superb 1962 Philips LP set, I have long cherished; I’m delighted at last to see the action so beautifully suited to the word.

 Text copyright 2014 by Scott Ross